neeldc2/website-login-test/README.md

 * Users can update only their own profile.
 Only admins can update other user profiles.
 * Use Kafka to send messages to other microservices.
 * Use ActiveMq to send messages to other microservices.
+* Has Get Tenant List API which is needed during sign-up to select tenant
+* Has Reset Password API
+* Has API that sends email to recover password by resetting it.
+Has refresh token that expires in 3 days.
+* has Invite User API

 TODO: